AzeemMalik50/mongoose-activitylogs/README.md

     });
      mongoose.model('App', app);

-Your payload should have modifiedBy which contains the refrence id of current user.
+Your payload should have modifiedBy property which contains the refrence id of current user.

      payload.modifiedBy = req.user._id;